 How would I survive without the hospital bed that sat me up?
 Who would wake me up in the middle of the night to give me my medication?
 I had doubted the effectiveness of pain meds until a nurse forgot to give me a dose, and I became incapable of getting out of bed.
 Home had no nursery I could send my baby to while my husband helped me shower.
-Simple things like bending and washing my knees were not tasks I had the privilege of performing.
+Simple things like bending down or washing my knees were tasks I no longer had the privilege of performing.
 Did I even want to get out of bed?
 I would only be a stooped over, shuffling, pain filled mess.

 That’s all for now.
-I will post all about my journey finding joy beyond the pain during my c section recovery, next week.
+I will post all about my journey finding joy beyond the pain during my C-Section recovery, next week.
 It had a lot to do with this breathtaking photo taken by the talented Belle Verdiglione from Western Australia: (Yes, I have emailed her, and received permission to use her image! *joyful squeal*)